saachi-surana/rag-project/README.md

 **Why Use RAG:**
 - Privacy (your data never leaves your computer)
 - Accuracy (your answers are based exactly on the information you provide)
-- Up-to-Date (as soon as you add more files, your AI knows and can use that)
+- Up-to-Date (as soon as you add more files, your AI knows and can use those)

 ### Prerequisites and Environment Setup:
-This project requires specific hardware and software configurations to work.
+This project requires specific software to be downloaded in order to work.
 This set of instructions will ensure that the RAG runs smoothly on a 16GB+ MacBook, however the RAG chatbot can be run on Linux, Windows, or other operating systems as well and this is simply the model the guide will demonstrate with.
+If you have a different model and different operating system, there is a note below in the software installation guide with a link to other models to use, that you can pick based on your hardware specifications.

 **Software Installation Guide:**
-1. To download Ollama, go to [Ollama.com](https://ollama.com) and click the download button.
+1. To download Ollama, go to [Ollama.com](https://ollama.com) and click the download button in the upper right corner.
+Then, click the download button again in the center.
 Ollama is the open-source tool that allows users to download, run, and manage LLMs locally on Windows, MacOS, and Linux while ensuring data privacy.
 2. Once downloaded, double-click on the downloaded file and then drag the Ollama app icon to the Applications folder.
+Then, double click on the Ollama app icon in order to open it.
 3. Open the Terminal on your computer (Cmd-Space to Spotlight Search) and run these two commands:
    ```bash
    ollama pull llama3.1:8b